 Should Your School Have a Safe Room?

 Earthquakes, tornadoes, hurricanes and other severe weather strikes can happen in the blink of an eye.
-Many families either have a plan or storm shelters or often times both, but what about your child’s school?
+Many families have a plan or storm shelters or often times both, but what about your child’s school?
 When severe weather strikes does your school have a safe room for your children?
 And do they need one?
-The short and obvious answer is yes, a school should have a safe room.
-While the answer is obvious there are some challenges to overcome.
+The short answer is yes, a school should have a safe room in case of an emergency.

 One of the challenges that schools face in providing storm shelters for students is that older schools often times were not built with severe weather in mind.
-In some areas, tornado shelters are available due in part to the frequency with which they touch down, but not every school is in a hot zone, so to speak.
+In some areas, tornado shelters are available due in part to the frequency with which they touch down, but not every school is in a hot zone.
 Because there is no perceived immediate need, funding can be tough to secure and infrastructure projects can often cause dips in school districts general funds that are used for a multitude of other projects.
-All is not lost, there is hope.

 For instance, in Wichita Public School District was able to secure FEMA funding to help create a safe room that adhered to FEMA’s Standard 361.
 This funding helped the district in building 60 additional safe rooms through their school system.
-While this can be a lengthy process to secure funding it is one of the most worthwhile for your district to explore.
+While this can be a lengthy process to secure funding, it is one of the most worthwhile for your child’s school district to explore.